CERT-Polska/ursadb/docs/ondiskformat.md

 }
 ```

-## iterator
+## Iterator

 Newline-separated list of files returned by the specified iterator.
-`iterator pop` command will read filenames from this file and return them.
+`iterator pop` command will read filenames from this file in order and return them.